Ximi1970/spksrc-ximi/README.rst

 Donate
 ------
-If you like spksrc and packages made out of it, please consider making a donation to these authors:
+If you like spksrc / spksrc-ximi and packages made out of it, please consider making a donation to these authors:

 * Ximi1970